How to Improve Your Facilitation Skills (and be a Great Facilitator)

 Facilitation skills for preparing a meeting

-Now let’s see what specific skills you will need for the process design:
+Now let’s see what specific skills you will need for the planning process and to help design anything from a training session to a workshop like an expert facilitator.

 Any meeting or workshop needs to have a clearly defined goal, and as a facilitator, you need to be clear about the objectives.
-Ask questions to understand the underlying motivation behind a meeting, and develop a consensus with the client about their goals.
+Ask questions to understand the underlying motivation behind a meeting and develop a consensus with the client about their goals.
+What outcomes do they hope to achieve?
+Why is the meeting being called?
+Who should be there?
+What will define success?

-You might go further during needs assessment to understand what the different stakeholders of an event might want in order to come up with a solution that meets your client’s needs.
-Group facilitation where the wrong questions are asked can lead to frustration or wasted time.
-A hallmark of effective facilitation is clarity and purpose – be sure to get this right early on!
+You might go further by creating a needs assessment to understand what the different stakeholders of an event might want in order to come up with a solution that meets your client’s needs.
+A hallmark of effective facilitation is clarity and purpose.

 Process design

-- As a facilitator, you are helping the group think.
-So, finding the right process is about finding the structure that will help the group to think effectively.
-This may be an open discussion, or a structured one, where you as the facilitator use different techniques to help the group to exchange viewpoints, analyze issues, generate ideas and make decisions.
+- As a facilitator, you are helping the group think together.
+So, finding the right workshop or meeting process is about finding the structure that will help groups to think and work together effectively.
+This may be an open discussion, or a structured one, where you as the facilitator use different techniques to help participants to exchange viewpoints, analyze issues, generate ideas and make decisions.

-- A common structure for group facilitation discussions is to apply Divergent and Convergent Thinking: First, you help the group broaden their horizons and generate new ideas or solutions.
+- A common structure for group facilitation discussions is to apply Divergent and Convergent Thinking.
+First, you enable the group to broaden their horizons and generate new ideas or solutions.
 Then you help them narrow down the set of options they have created to make a final decision.

-- Keep in mind the desired outcomes so you can design a suitable process.
-A workshop facilitator must pay particular attention to this in order to ensure the entire workshop can help the group move towards a productive outcome.
+- Keep in mind the session’s purpose, so you can design a suitable process.
+A workshop facilitator must pay particular attention to this in order to ensure the entire workshop can help even small groups move towards a productive outcome.

 - If you (and the group) have multiple desired outcomes, make sure that you have a clear process to reach each of them.
 This can be where your group facilitation skills can be tested if you haven’t carefully constructed a process for your workshop or meeting.
 Remember that a facilitator needs to prioritize and have realistic expectations of the group.
 Be critical in this stage of the design process so that your facilitation does not suffer from being overwhelmed during the meeting or workshop.